barinali/static-blog/content/posts/ssh-via-yubikeys-ubuntu.md

 +++
-title = "SSH into Ubuntu via YubiKeys as 2FA" description = "Use your yubikey, combined with your publickey, to ssh into your favorite Ubuntu server with the touch of a finger." author = "Monica Lent" tags = ["ubuntu", "YubiKeys", "2FA"]
+title = "Set up 2FA on Ubuntu with YubiKeys" description = "Use your yubikey, combined with your publickey, to ssh into your favorite Ubuntu server with the touch of a finger." author = "Monica Lent" tags = ["ubuntu", "YubiKeys", "2FA"]